AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/set-up.md

 # Set up Adobe Experience Platform Assurance

-## Include Assurance to your app
+## Add Assurance to your app

-Install and implement the [Assurance SDK extension](../platform-assurance-sdk/index.md) in your app.
+Follow the steps to [install and implement the Assurance extension](../platform-assurance-sdk/index.md) in your app.

 ## Connect to an Assurance session